 Weil is the recipient of a John Simon Guggenheim Memorial Foundation Fellowship and a National Endowment for the Arts Fellowship.
 Her work is included in The Metropolitan Museum of Art and The Museum of Modern Art, New York; the Victoria and Albert Museum, London; the J. Paul Getty Museum, Los Angeles; National museum, Stockholm; Helsinki City Art Museum; and Museo Nacional Centro de Arte Reina Sofía, Madrid.
 In 2010, Skira released Susan Weil, Moving Pictures, a 142-page monograph documenting her large and diverse body of art, livres d’artistes and poetry.

 In 2015, Susan Weil's work was included in the exhibition Frontiers Reimagined, a collateral event of the 56th Venice Biennale.
-Other notable recent exhibitions include Leap Before You Look: Black Mountain College 1933-1957, which premiered in 2015 at Black Mountain College Museum + Arts Center in Asheville, North Carolina and will be traveling through 2016, first at the Hammer Museum, Los Angeles and then to the Wexner Center for the Arts at Ohio State University, Columbus.
-A solo exhibition of her work is on view in James Joyce: Shut Your Eyes and See at the Poetry Collection, University of Buffalo, New York.
+Other notable recent exhibitions include Leap Before You Look: Black Mountain College 1933-1957, which premiered in 2015 at the Institute of Contemporary Art, Boston, and then traveled to the Hammer Museum, Los Angeles.
+The show is curently on view at the Wexner Center for the Arts at Ohio State University, Columbus, through January 1, 2017.
+A solo exhibition of her work was recently on view in James Joyce: Shut Your Eyes and See at the Poetry Collection, University of Buffalo, New York.

 Born in New York in 1930 | Lives and works in New York